Find out about the VAT place of supply rules if your business sells digital services to private consumers in the EU.

 Services given by a person

 Education, training, or a similar service delivered by a person over the internet or an electronic network (such as a webinar), is not considered to be an electronically supplied service because an actual person is involved in the delivery.
-These services are not within the scope of the VAT rule change.
+These services are not within the scope of this guidance.

 Services given through automated learning